Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 # FactorioScenarioMultiplayerSpawn
 A custom scenario for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

-0.16 is EXPERIMENTAL RIGHT NOW.
-It likely has bugs and it does NOT include RSO at this time.
+0.16 is EXPERIMENTAL RIGHT NOW...
+Both the game and the scenario.

 # NOTE
 It appears as though the method of saving a zip file on one computer and then using that to host on another headless server may causes crashes / GUI issues.
 Please try launching the game from the command line instead.
 See STEP 3 - Option 3.